 Therefore, professional writers should aspire to meet the standards of professional typography.
 That’s why the rules here reflect the customs of professional typographers and the majority views of authorities on typography.

-But I’m also practical—thus the title of the book.
+But I’m also practical—hence the title of the book.
 I don’t assume that writers have the time or interest to become professional typographers.
 I assume that your goal is to get the best typographic results for the lowest cost, and that nothing is more costly than your time.
 Therefore, I recommend a few shortcuts where the effort outweighs the results.